 In Blood and Tears episode 7 (09JUL), Usaburo gives O-Hatsu a small lacquered storage box, called inro, bearing his family crest.

-The map featured in episode 12 (13AUG) of Blood and Tears that detailed troop movements during the Battle of Ueno, started with a woodblock print of Edo published in 1858—part of the Japanese Historical Map Collection housed at the C.V.
-Starr East Asian Library at the University of California, Berkeley.
+Credit: sabakuINK CC BY-SA 4.0 Source: C.V.
+Starr East Asian Library, University of California, Berkeley Episode 12 (13AUG) of Blood and Tears includes a map detailing troop movements during the Battle of Ueno.
+This graphic started with a woodblock print of Edo published in 1858—part of the Japanese Historical Map Collection housed at the…